Ammaraly-zz/crosswords/README.md

 # 4x4 Crosswords Puzzle Generator

 ## Description
--This project will generate a unique 4x4 crosswords puzzle every day using word list from an input .txt file.
+This project will generate a unique 4x4 crosswords puzzle every day using word list from an input .txt file.

 ### Prerequisites
 ```